madelynhrupp/madelynhrupp.github.io/_talks/SeaTurtleSaturday2025.md

 location: "Galveston, TX, USA"
 ---

-As a volunteer presenter for Galveston Island's Nature Tourism Council, I presented on behalf of GCSTR to provide updates on the center, research, events, and upcoming goals.
+As a volunteer presenter for Galveston Island's Nature Tourism Council, I presented on behalf of GCSTR to provide updates on the center, research, events, and upcoming goals. _test_